-I’ve put up a few simple sites recently, for upcoming books and a bootstrapping mailing list, and these I’ve either used a very simple Sintra app, or in the case of a the more blogg-y sites, Jekyll, the simple Ruby blogging system.
+I’ve put up a few simple sites recently and a bootstrapping mailing list, and these I’ve either used a very simple Sintra app, or in the case of a the more blogg-y sites, Jekyll, the simple Ruby blogging system.

 I am unabashed in my love for Heroku for deploying Ruby.
 So how to get your Jekyll based blog onto Heroku?
 The are a few a few simple things.
 I’m all about doing the least to get something working.
 So in 10 lines of code (in 3 files) and 10 typed shell commands…